cloudfoundry-attic/efs-volume-release/README.md

 In your CF manifest, check the setting for `properties: cc: volume_services_enabled`.
 If it is not already `true`, set it to `true` and redeploy CF.  (This will be quick, as it only requires BOSH to restart the cloud controller job with the new property.)

-## Modify the Diego Manifest to Include the efsdriver job on the Diego Cell
+## Colocate the efsdriver job on the Diego Cell
+If you have a bosh director version < `259` you will need to use one of the OLD WAYS below. (check `bosh status` to determine your version).
+Otherwise we recommend the NEW WAY :thumbsup::thumbsup::thumbsup:

-### Using Scripts
+### OLD WAY #1 Using Scripts to generate the Diego Manifest
 If you originally created your Diego manifest from the scripts in diego-release, then you can use the same scripts to recreate the manifest with efs driver included.

 1. In your diego-release folder, locate the file `manifest-generation/bosh-lite-stubs/experimental/voldriver/drivers.yml` and copy it into your local directory.
 Edit it to look like this: